adimiz1/cloudinary_ios_sample_app/README.md

    1. Upload Widget
    2. Image Widget
 4. Video
-   3. Video Widget
+    1. Video Widget
-   4. Video Feed
+    2. Video feed

 ## Configuration
 Once you clone this repository there are two required steps to build the sample app: